 The specific shapes of light modifiers come into play in how they shape light and how we apply them to our subject or scene.
 If we zoom into the eyes of our subjects and take note of the shape of the catchlights we are creating, we can begin determining which shape of softbox is the most appropriate for a specific shoot.

-The large square softboxes you are most likely to find in a studio are great.
-(Note the top B&W image of the three) They were originally designed to mimic big soft and beautiful window light.
-The Medium Apollo Softbox with 40° Grid (28") and Mega JS Apollo (50") softboxes are great for this.
-The square catchlights they leave in the subjects eye look natural as if you happened upon someone gazed out the window on an overcast afternoon.
-Below is an example of the Apollo 28 mimicking a small window light.
+The large rectangular softboxes you are most likely to find in a studio were originally designed to mimic big, soft window light.
+The catchlights they leave in the subject’s eye look natural, almost as if you happened upon someone gazing out the window on an overcast afternoon.

-Next time you’re in the mall or a department store take a look at the massive photos they have everywhere in the clothing aisles.
+Next time you’re in the mall or a department store, take a look at the massive photos they have everywhere in the clothing aisles.
 Note the models eyes and see if you can figure out what modifiers the photographer used.
-It’s great practice.
-Just another tip to keep in mind when deciding just which tools to use in sculpting your next great shot.
-Happy shooting!
+It’s great practice!